cjschmank/UX-Portfolio/content/project/Useability Testing/index.md

 Useability Assessment and Testing Plan consists of three separate documents.

-AuthentiCare 2.0 - Best Practice Redesigns and Information Architecture Assessment

-This pdf document consists of a preliminary assessment of the AuthentiCare 2.0 app from a useability and information architecture perspective.
+AuthentiCare 2.0 - Best Practice Redesigns and Information Architecture Assessment: This pdf document consists of a preliminary assessment of the AuthentiCare 2.0 app from a useability and information architecture perspective.

-AuthentiCare 2.0 - Useability Testing Experience Outline

-This pdf document consists of an overview of the useability testing procedure to be followed in the Useability Test Plan.
+AuthentiCare 2.0 - Useability Testing Experience Outline: This pdf document consists of an overview of the useability testing procedure to be followed in the Useability Test Plan.

-AuthentiCare 2.0 - Useability Test Plan

-This Word document consists of the general research plan, hypotheses, and proposed statistical analyses of the Useability Test Plan.
+AuthentiCare 2.0 - Useability Test Plan: This Word document consists of the general research plan, hypotheses, and proposed statistical analyses of the Useability Test Plan.